If you have a Google Adsense account be aware of invalid traffic and policy enforcement

 The most common, but hard to find reasons are usually that the type of traffic sources you are getting to your site is of low quality.

 It is not explained very well, but this quote from Adsense help and the Adsense Program Policies is relevant.

 Some publishers have had issues with invalid traffic when partnering with low-quality ad networks, search engines, or directory sites in efforts to increase traffic to their site.

 I had a sudden increase in my invalid traffic deduction one month, and it took me quite a while to figure out what the problem was.

 For years it had always been between one and three per cent, but in this one particular month it jumped up to over ten per cent.

 After a lot of investigation, I discovered a huge jump in referral traffic from Flipboard and Medium in that month.

 Google Adsense for search doesn’t say in so many words, but it much prefers search engine traffic over social media traffic.
-It is all about the intent of the user.
+It is all about the intent of the user and relevant ads.